 ARE THERE ANY SPECIAL PROGRAMS AVAILABLE TO COE STUDENTS?

-- University Honors Program (UHP): About 33% of COE students are enrolled in the nationally recognized University Honors Program.
+- UD Honors College: About 33% of COE students are enrolled in the nationally recognized Honors Program.
 Smaller classes, challenging curricula, academic planning assistance for complex major/degree combinations, priority registration, emphasis on writing and discussion, first-year interdisciplinary colloquia, advanced lab work, connections with faculty, advising for prestigious scholarships are hallmarks of this program.

 COE students can also apply for consideration for these University-wide programs: